k2view-academy/K2View-Academy/articles/TDM/tdm_gui/01_tdm_gui_overview.md

 - To enable the full functionality with BE-based tasks:

-  - Deploy at least one Logical Unit (LU) to Fabric to activate the Business Entities and Systems tabs.
+  - Deploy at least one Logical Unit (LU) to Fabric to activate the Business Entities tab.

   - Define at least one Business Entity (BE) to enable the creation of BE-based tasks.